 - Of course, [insert-your-favourite-language-or-framework-here] is immune to this problem.
 Obviously this pattern does not apply to you.

-Hide your ugly code inside a Ghetto.
-The ghetto is a single file or class where issues of code cleanliness do not apply.
+Stash your ugly code inside a Junk Drawer.
+The junk drawer is a single file or class where issues of code cleanliness do not apply.
 It is entered by reputable developers with no small amount of trepidation, and left as quickly as possible.
 On the other hand, it does the job, and it keeps the bad elements away from more cultured code.

-If the constraints that caused you to build a Ghetto are widespread, though, it may end up being the biggest single file in your application.
+If the constraints that caused you to stash your code in the junk drawer are widespread, though, it may end up being the biggest single file in your application.

 Examples of use: